 our Resident Experts at selva verde

-We are very fortunate at Selva Verde to have two excellent naturalist guides, who share their knowledge and appreciation of the flora and fauna of the rainforest with our guests to provide a true connection with Costa Rican nature and culture.
-We would like to present our local resident naturalists, Ronald and Iván.
+We are very fortunate at Selva Verde to have excellent naturalist guides, who share their knowledge and appreciation of the flora and fauna of the rainforest with our guests to provide a true connection with Costa Rican nature and culture.
+We would like to present our local resident naturalists Fabiola and Randy.

 José Iván Castillo Gomez grew up in Río Frío de Sarapiquí in Costa Rica's Heredia province, where he attended school surrounded by a banana plantation.
 After completing high school, in 2003 he trained as a bartender and waiter while also learning English.
 This course was key for Iván in starting his career in ecotourism; that same year, he began working in Selva Verde's Selvita bar.
 Five years later, he started working toward his degree in Sustainable Tourism Management.
 At that time birding was already his favorite hobby, so much so that he was chosen for the naturalist guide training program offered by the Organization for Tropical Studies La Selva Biological Station, where he learned a great deal about the rainforest's natural history.
 Thanks to this course and his love for nature, he became a member of the freelance guide staffs at La Selva, Tirimbina Biological Station, and Selva Verde.